dabeaz/curio/docs/reference.rst

 .. module:: curio.io

-I/O in curio is performed by classes in :mod:`curio.io` that wrap around existing sockets and streams.
+I/O in Curio is performed by classes in :mod:`curio.io` that wrap around existing sockets and streams.
 These classes manage the blocking behavior and delegate their methods to an existing socket or file.